ben65314/monte_carlo_diagonalization/README.md

 All data used in this article is present in `/examples/published_data`.
 # Authors
-This package was made and published by **Benjamin Bernard** and **Maxime Charelbois**.
+This package was made and published by **Benjamin Bernard** and **Maxime Charlebois**.
 If you have any question about the code, contact us.
 - <benjamin.bernard@uqtr.ca>
 - <maxime.charlebois@uqtr.ca>